ahebib/Flesch-Kincaid/README.md

 Flesch-Kincaid
 ==============

-Early java project done to test readability of a document
+Java project done to test readability of a document